Thales-eth/Dekiru_server/README.md

 The deployed API can be found at the link: "https://dekiru.fly.dev/"

-All the routes described in the "Application Routes" section are valid endpoints against this URL.
+All the routes described in the "API Routes" section are valid endpoints against this URL.
 For example, "https://dekiru.fly.dev/api/user/listHomeUsers"

 The complete deployed application can be found at the following link: "https://dekiru.vercel.app/"